Higher Technical Qualifications: Your Questions Answered

 - There’s more information on HTQs on GOV.UK, including a video called Welcome to Higher Technical Qualifications.

-- You can also find information about HTQs on the National Careers Service (NCS) website; NCS advisers can help you think through your options – they are available on 0800 100 900 or through webchat.
+- You can also speak to National Careers Service advisers who can help you think through your options – they are available on 0800 100 900 or through webchat.

 - Ask local colleges and training providers whether they offer HTQs.